Joanna Trollope: Reviews

 Friday Nights: Heather Thompson of The Guardian called Friday Nights "a light but insightful look at a rather conventional cast of characters."

 Charlie Lee-Potter, in an article for The Independent, wrote that Brother & Sister:

 Personal life

-On 14 May 1966, Trollope married a city banker, David Roger William Potter; the couple had two daughters, Antonia and Louise, divorcing in 1983.
+On 14 May 1966, Trollope married a city banker, David Roger William Potter; the couple had two daughters, Louise and Antonia, divorcing in 1983.
 In 1985, she married the television dramatist Ian Curteis and became a stepmother of his two sons; she and Curteis divorced in 2001.
 After her second divorce, Trollope moved to West London.
 She is a grandmother.

 Trollope appeared on a 1994 edition of Desert Island Discs.
 Trollope remarked that men often suggested her books were trivial, to which she liked to respond: "It is a grave mistake to think there is more significance in great things than in little things", paraphrasing Virginia Woolf.